-As of August 24, 2021, and pursuant to the Department of Education's August 24, 2021 guidance, the Decision-Maker may consider statements from a party or witness who are not present at the live hearing in reaching a determination regarding responsibility, so long as the questions are otherwise permissible.
-However, the Decision-Maker will not draw an inference about the determination regarding responsibility based solely on a party's or witness's absence from the live hearing or refusal to answer questions.
+If a party or witness does not submit to cross-examination at the live hearing, the Decision-Maker will not rely on any statement of that party or witness in reaching a determination regarding responsibility.
+This prohibition will also apply to third-party documents to the extent that statements from the party that does not submit to cross-examination.
+The Decision-Maker will not draw an inference about the determination regarding responsibility based solely on a party's or witness's absence from the live hearing or refusal to answer cross-examination or other questions.

 At the request of either party, Chamberlain will provide for the entire live hearing (including cross-examination) to occur with the parties located in separate rooms with technology enabling the parties to see and hear each other.
 Live hearings may be conducted with all parties physically present in the same geographic location or, at Chamberlain's discretion, any or all parties, witnesses, and other participants may appear at the live hearing virtually.
 An audio or audiovisual recording, or transcript, of any live hearing will be created and maintained for seven (7) years.
 Individuals participating in the live hearing cannot be disruptive and must follow the policies and procedures set by Chamberlain.
-The Decision-Maker has the authority to enforce decorum.
+The Decision-Maker has the ability to enforce decorum.